MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multiset-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, `Key`şablon parametresi için bir eş anlamlı.
+Tür, şablon parametresi `Key`ile eş anlamlıdır.

 ### <a name="example"></a>Örnek